 Thornton Creek is located in the northeastern corner of Seattle, Washington and represents the largest of the four watersheds (31 km2).
 The watershed is heavily urbanized including the crossing of the N-S-bound Interstate 5, which cuts through the western portion of the watershed.
 Numerous green infrastructure and low-impact design studies have been implemented in Thornton Creek, including the widely known Thornton Creek Water Quality Channel (US EPA, 2016).
 Approximately 10% of the watershed’s area includes buildings that will be hypothetically converted to green roofs in this study.

 Pipers Creek is located on the western side of Seattle, Washington and flows directly into Puget Sound.
 The watershed holds the highest percentage of forests of all the watersheds (46%) in our sample.
-However, approximately 11% of the watershed area can be attributed to buildings.
+Approximately 11% of the watershed area can be attributed to buildings.

 Taylor Creek is located in the southeastern region of Seattle, Washington and flows into Lake Washington.
 Taylor is the smallest watershed in our sample (3 km2), and the total areal percentage of buildings within the watershed is 10%.
 While restoration efforts led by the Seattle Public Utilities have been conducted throughout the watershed since 1971, the large-scale potential of green roof implementations have not been investigated.

-These four watersheds were chosen to be included in this study because they represent varying sizes of watersheds in each of the four corners of Seattle, Washington.
+These four watersheds were chosen for this study because they represent varying sizes of watersheds in each of the four corners of Seattle, Washington.
 Also, the input data required to run the watershed model, which will be described in a subsequent section, were available for each of these watersheds.

 2.2.
 Watershed Model